lcgodoy/simulation_spatstat/README.md

 * `lavancier` - directory where Lavancier software was unzipped and installed[^1].

-Also, the branches contain the `spatstat.def` file, which is used to build the container used in the "parallel" branch.
+Also, the `spatstat.def` file can be used to build the container used in the "parallel" simualtions.

-Also, we have to comment the lines 161 and 2141 in the `programs/colocalizationTest.cpp` file from Lavancier's software.
+Moreover, we have to comment the lines 161 and 2141 in the `programs/colocalizationTest.cpp` file from Lavancier's software.
 Although this does not change the results of their functions, it was needed to run their software from `R`.
 Again, the results are EXACTLY the same regardless whether